 Now is the right time, as any, to become a budtender.
 Statistics show the cannabis industry added 73,000 jobs in 2020 and the average salaries are increasing by more than 12%.
-The legalization of medical marijuana created a new job know in the cannabis industry known as a budtender.
+The legalization of medical marijuana created a new job known in the cannabis industry known as a budtender.

 If you are immersed in cannabis culture and stay up to date with the latest trends in cannabis, budtending is for you.
-Like bartending, budtending is very much a social profession that requires you to do more than just serve joints. previous sales associate’s experience and great customer service skills will go a long way being a Budtendeer.
+Like bartending, budtending is very much a social profession that requires you to do more than just serve joints. previous sales associate’s experience and great customer service skills will go a long way in being a Budtender.